 I want to share what I’ve found, and maybe these will help you too.
 If you need the ultimate guide to get organized on a budget, this is it!
-These 50 tips will come in handy for many rooms in your home.
+These 50 tips (from professional organizers, I might add) will come in handy for many rooms in your home.

-Check out this list and I can’t wait to hear which organizing tips are your favorites!
+Check out this list and I can’t wait to hear which of these suggestions are your favorites!